On the Strong Restricted Isometry Property of Bernoulli Random Matrices: Bernoulli Random Matrices under Arbitrary Erasure of Rows with a Given Portion of Corruption

-In this section we will study the erasure robustness of $\pm 1$ random matrices for erasure ratio no more than a given number $\beta$.
-We will establish the strong restricted isometry property (SRIP) and the robust version of Johnson-Lindenstrauss (JL) lemma with a constant portion of corruption. \\
+In this section, we will study the erasure robustness property of Bernoulli random matrices.
+We will establish the SRIP and the robust version of Johnson-Lindenstrauss lemma for Bernoulli random matrices.
+Throughout this section: